 |Note:||Completing this self-audit allows you to evaluate your operations and identify where improvements need to be made.
 You can then take action and make changes to improve your safety performance.|

-If you don’t have the time or personnel to do this self-audit, I would be happy to assist you any way I can.
-Please don’t hesitate to contact me.
-I am also able to provide training in Hours of Service, Pre-trip Inspections and Cargo Securment.
+If you don’t have the time or personnel to do this self-audit, we would be happy to assist you any way we can.
+Please don’t hesitate to contact us.
+We are also able to provide training in Hours of Service, Pre-trip Inspections and Cargo Securment.

 - Qualification Records and Reporting

 All operators are encouraged to have safety programs and training plans for their vehicles and drivers.
 Evidence shows that operators who implement these programs have better performance and fewer accidents and detentions.
 Using safety and training programs is a good way of exercising due diligence and improving the overall performance of your carrier operations.